curateteaching/digitalpedagogy/keywords/remix.md

 ## WORKS CITED

+Bessette, Jean.
+“Audio, Archives, and the Affordances of Listening in a Pedagogy of Difference.” *Computers and Composition.* 39 (2016): 71-82.

 Ito, Mizuko, et al. *Hanging Out, Messing Around, and Geeking Out: Kids Living and Learning with New Media.* Cambridge, MA: MIT Press, 2010.
 Web.

 Jenkins, Henry, et al. *Confronting the Challenges of Participatory Culture: Media Education for the 21st Century.* Cambridge, MA: MIT Press, 2009.
 Web.